Neod0Matrix/pixiv-crawler/README.md

 Update
 ======

-    Version: v4p5_LTE
+    Version: v4p6_LTE
-    Last Update Time: 20171126pm1633
+    Last Update Time: 20171127am0026

-    This python crawler is built to crawl pixiv images It have two mode: dailyRankTop and illustRepoAll
+    This python crawler is built to crawl pixiv images It have two mode: RankTopN and illustRepoAll
-    * This version's illustRepoAll mode haven't been finished, it can only get less than 20 images Please run in a good network, in some contry and area, it may crawl slowly
+    * This version's illustRepoAll mode haven't been finished, it can only get less than 20 image(s)

     call threading to add multi-process download images